Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Introduction

 Pauli measurements are ubiquitous in MBQC, for instance in the context of error correcting codes, or for implementing Clifford transformations.
 Some graphical transformations can be performed using Pauli measurements so that they can be used to locally transform a resource state into another one satisfying for instance some architecture constraints.
 More generally, it is reasonable to assume that a significant portion of the measurements of a practical MBQC are Pauli measurements.
+This is for instance the case when using as a resource a constraint initial state like a cluster state or a triangular grid \cite{DBLP:journals/ijuc/MhallaP13}.
 In terms of determinism, Pauli measurements satisfy some particular properties that are not captured by GFlow.
+For instance, an MBQC involving an X measurement can be deterministic, even though the corresponding open graph has no GFlow, regardless of whether the X measurement is considered an XY or XZ measurement.
 Hence a generalisation of GFlow, called Pauli Flow has been introduced in the original paper introducing GFlow~\cite{browne2007generalized}.
 Pauli Flow has been proved to be a sufficient condition for robust determinism.
 Pauli Flow has been proved to be also a necessary condition for determinism when all measurements are real\footnote{i.e.~measurements described by real observables: $X$, $Z$ and any measurement in the $XZ$-plane.}, but is not necessary in general~\cite{perdrix2017determinism}.
-Notice that recently, Pauli Flow has been used to obtain very efficient circuit optimisations~\cite{simmons2021relating} and rewrite rules for MBQC patterns preserving Pauli flow has been derived in \cite{mcelvanney2022complete}.
+Notice that recently, Pauli Flow has been used to obtain very efficient circuit optimisations~\cite{simmons2021relating} and rewrite rules for MBQC patterns preserving Pauli Flow has been derived in~\cite{mcelvanney2022complete}.